Azure-Samples/storage-blobs-go-quickstart/README.md

 ## More information

 The [Azure storage documentation](https://docs.microsoft.com/azure/storage/) includes a rich set of tutorials and conceptual articles, which serve as a good complement to the samples.
+For more samples on the Azure Storage SDK for GO, check out the examples [here](https://github.com/Azure/azure-storage-blob-go/blob/master/2016-05-31/azblob/zt_examples_test.go).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or